 GastroHealthCare

 The practice was re-established in 2020, when Professor Martin Veysey returned to Australia, and the NT, as a Senior Specialist after a short period back in the UK.
 Prof Veysey founded the practice in 2003 whilst working as a Clinical Academic on the Central Coast, NSW following the completion of his Gastroenterology and General Medical training in the UK.
-The clinics initially operated out of the Endoscopy Unit and the Outpatient Clinic at Gosford, then the Central Coast Specialist Centre, and now operate out of Ologist at Darwin Dermatology.
+The clinics initially operated out of the Endoscopy Unit and the Outpatient Clinic at Gosford, then the Central Coast Specialist Centre, and now operate out of Ologist at Darwin Dermatology and in Canberra.

 Professor Martin Veysey

-MBBS (London), MD (London), FRCP (UK), FRACP
+MBBS (London), MD (London), MClinEd, MBA, FRCP (UK), FRACP

 Gastroenterologist, Hepatologist and General Physician

 Professor Martin Veysey completed his undergraduate training at the UMDS, Guys and St Thomas’ Hospitals, University of London in 1991 and his Internship at Guys and Lewisham Hospitals during the following 12 months.
-He then moved to South Wales were he spent the next two years as a basic trainee at the Princess of Wales Hospital, Bridgend.
+He then moved to South Wales where he spent the next two years as a basic trainee at the Princess of Wales Hospital, Bridgend.

 In mid 1994, Prof Veysey gained membership to the Royal College of Physicians of London.
 Later that year, he took up a research position at Guys Hospital and completed his MD thesis entitled, “The role of intestinal transit in the pathogenesis of octreotide-induced gallstones”, awarded by the University of London in January 2001.
 Prof Veysey commenced Advanced Training in Gastroenterology and General Internal Medicine in the South East Thames Rotation in 1997.
 After two years at Greenwich District Hospital, Prof Veysey spent the next 18 months at Kings College Hospital working as the Registrar to the Liver Unit.
 He then spent the next 12 months in Australia as a Medical Registrar at Gosford Hospital, before completing his training at St Thomas Hospital, London, in 2002.